1. What are intramurals?

 3. How do I sign up?

 All event registrations, unless otherwise noted, are done through IMLeagues.com.
 All participants will need to go to www.imleagues.com and create an account in order to register for events.
+Use Colleges of the Fenway as your school.
 It is free to create an account and only takes a minute.

 4. Does everyone on my team have to be from the same institution?